Ultrawipf/OpenFFBoard_wiki/FAQ.md

 **When will it be available?**

-Prototypes are made and have to be tested.
-The parts availability unfortunately prevents making any large batch at the moment.
+Check out the [tindie store page](https://www.tindie.com/stores/gigawipf/).
+The parts availability unfortunately prevents making any large batch at the moment so keep an eye on the discord and store.

-**How much will it cost?**
+**My chip stays in basic/failsafe mode and does not save settings**

-Considering the rapidly changing prices of components its hard to say.
+This is a rare issue with the F407VG flash and it is unknown what causes it due to it being improssible to reproduce on demand.
-Check out the [tindie store page](https://www.tindie.com/stores/gigawipf/) for updated prices.
+The known fix is to do a full chip erase (using GUI  or STM32CubeProgrammer) and reflash the firmware.
+That usually fixes it for the rest of the lifetime of the chip.
+If it happens again it may need another erase cycle.

 **How much current does the TMC driver provide?**